waglayla/waglaylad/cmd/pyrinminer/README.md

 # pyrinminer

-Pyrinminer is a CPU-based miner for pyipad
+Pyrinminer is a CPU-based miner for waglaylad

 ## Requirements